stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     };
 ~~~

+Any member with a primitive type can be initialized in this way.

-These initializations are made by the default constructor that is added by
+These initializations are performed by the default constructor that is added by
 soapcpp2 to each class and struct (in C++ only).
 A constructor is only added
 when a default constructor is not already defined with the class declaration.